Robert Johnson (wide receiver): Professional career

-Johnson was eligible in 2007 NFL Draft but he wasn't drafted.
+Johnson was eligible in 2007 NFL draft but he wasn't drafted.
 He went to Europe and signed with the Porvoo Butchers in 2007.
 Johnson changed his role back to quarterback and he led his team to the Finnish Championship.
 Next year Johnson signed with the Helsinki Roosters and during the season he broke the league record of most passing touchdowns in one season.
 Johnson played with the Roosters 2008 and 2009.
 In between of the seasons Johnson was part of the Arkansas Twister in the af2 during the preseason.

 Johnson joined the Butchers again in 2010 and won the Finnish Championship.
 Johnson went to Italy for 2011 season.
 He played for the Catania Elephants and led the team to the semifinals.
 After the season in Italy was over, Johnson joined the Kouvola Indians for the remainder of the season.

 Johnson signed with the Helsinki Roosters in 2012.
 Johnson led the team to three consecutive Finnish Championships in 2012, 2013 and 2014.
 In 2014 Helsinki Roosters played also in the new IFAF Champions League which the team also won.
 Johnson injured his knee during the 2014 season and was replaced by Sean Shelton.
 Johnson signed with the Turku Trojans for 2015.

 Johnson became head coach of the Helsinki Wolverines in 2016.
 Wolverines played in the 1st Division for the time being.
 Johnston took over also the quarterback position for the 2017 season and led the team to division championship in 2018.
 He was also chosen as the player of the year of the 1st Division.
+Johnson played for the Helsinki Wolverines through season 2019 in Vaahteraliiga and then signed with the United Newland Crusaders.
+He played for the Crusaders until the end of 2021 season.

+In 2022 Johnson served as a head coach for the East City Giants.